UHDanke/gd_docs/docs/bugs/particles.md

 ## [2.207] [18/12/25] Weird transparency on particle objects

-Particle objects calculate transparency inconsistently depending on what settings you select, as show in the following table:
+Particle objects calculate transparency inconsistently depending on what settings you select, as shown in the following table:

 | Additive | Obj Color | Uniform Color | Blending | Solid Alpha | Blending Alpha |
 | :---: | :---: | :---: | :---: | :---: | :---: |